Understanding The Times

 10 – Don’t allow fear to dictate your decisions – Oftentimes even when we believe God is leading us in a certain direction, we become fearful and change directions.
 We miss out on a lot of wonderful opportunities when we do that; we miss out on a lot of rewarding experiences.
 When we know something will be for our good, when we know that something will help develop us and shape our lives, we need to trust the Lord and keep going.
 Fear is a killer.
 We must move ahead in God’s will regardless of the scary type of situations we may find ourselves in.
 We must trust that God will provide everything we need to do what He’s calling us or leading us to do.

 11 – In all things, balance – Avoid the extremes.
 I believe we find ourselves out of God’s will at either end of the extremes.
 When I say “balanced,” I don’t mean that our commitment to the Lord is to be mediocre.
 I mean that our approach to the Christian life should be reasonable and rational and sensible.
-Those who do, will be living a life that is biblical.
 Christians can live and do some very extreme and nutty things.
-Things that are viewed as bizarre or loony by both Christians and non-Christians, is a very poor testimony for Christ.
+Things that are viewed as bizarre or loony by both Christians and non-Christians is a very poor testimony for Christ.
 We’ve been called to be effective witnesses for Christ.
 If we do things that are far off the path of wisdom and sensible thinking, we only draw attention to ourselves in a negative way; this harms our Christian testimony, and leads to being ostracized by both believers and unbelievers.
 Furthermore, it will likely result in closed doors.

 12 – Get out among the people – Get involved in people’s lives.
 Church involvement is the main thing, but also join clubs, sports teams, get together with co-workers and neighbors.
 I’ve learned that when we involve ourselves in people’s lives, things happen and doors open and one thing leads to another.
 Nothing much happens inside the walls of our home.
 We can’t cut ourselves off from the world and from people, and expect God to make things happen for us.
 Life is lived outside of the home.
 Serving Christ is outside of the home.
 It begins in the home, but it’s to expand beyond that.
 The friendships and connections we make outside of the home can lead to wonderful experiences, many of them life-changing — not only for us, but for others, as well.
 This is God’s way.